-The assignment is made dynamically after the technical and organizational availability of the Public Safety Answering Point (PASP) has been checked.
+The assignment is made dynamically after the technical and organizational availability of the Public Safety Answering Point (PSAP) has been checked.
 Thus, emergency calls are always routed to the optimum recipient without loss of information.

 With regard to predictable and unpredictable events alike, network congestion can be prevented on the basis of predefined criteria.
 The greeting function proactively informs callers about major events or reduces the number of faulty calls with the help of standard greetings.

 An important feature is the localization of the caller’s current position in the CSPs mobile or landline network, because the CSP has to ensure that the location information is reliably forwarded to the PSAP and to connected networks.
 Our solution handles this retrieval of location information from the location server or database.
 This includes, where required, interim location information, initial location information, and updated location information.

 CreaLog’s Emergency Call Routing supports the CSP in meeting the regulatory requirements for emergency calls specified by ETSI and ITU.